Ankita290605/Python_EDA_Project/README.md

-# Python_EDA_Project
+# 🎯Python_EDA_Project
-Analysis of NEET 2024 results: Exam center-wise and state-wise breakdown of total students, scores above 600/700, and average/median marks.
+Comprehensive data analysis of NEET 2024 results, including state-wise and center-wise distribution of total candidates, high scores (600+/700+), and statistical metrics like average and median marks.
+---